 Studying in Palestine’s Media and Journalism Program can help aspiring journalists sharpen their media skills during complete immersion in the many facets of Palestinian culture.
 Because the program is located in Hebron, as a participant, you will inevitably gain an understanding of daily life in Palestine.

 Our Journalism Volunteer and Internship programs in the West Bank, Palestine, are well-researched, targeted, and suitable for anyone who wants to gain insights into daily Palestinian life, media, culture, and human rights.
-We aim to make a long-term difference for the Palestinian local community by exchanging ideas and “walking in each other’s shoes.”
+By exchanging ideas and “walking in each other’s shoes,” we aim to make a long-term difference for the Palestinian local community.

 Ethical Journalism